scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 * Coding quality matters.
 Try to be concise and abstract.
 * My code, including functions you've already written, and including blank lines and comments space between functions, is still less than 100 lines.
+* You don't have to use OOP in this assignment.
+You can, but I didn't.
+We will use OOP on future assignments.

 ## Final Checklist